 IN THE PENAL COLONY, adapted from Franz Kafka's short story of the same name, investigates the performance of power, patriarchy and punishment.
 Three black men convene on an unnamed penal colony and challenge the presumptions of the worth of a human body, asking what does it mean for black male bodies to exist: in the media, when observed, when consumed, when punished.

-Miranda Haymon (Director/Writer/Producer) is a Princess Grace Award/Honoraria-winning director, writer and curator of performance originally from Boston.
-She is an Artist in Residence at Roundabout Theatre Company; previously as the 2017/18 Directing Fellow, currently the Artistic Development Associate.
-Miranda is a New Georges Affiliate Artist, member of the Lincoln Center Theatre Directors Lab, the Wingspace Mentorship Program, a Manhattan Theatre Club Directing Fellow, and a former Allen Lee Hughes Directing Fellow at Arena Stage.
-Miranda is a graduate of Wesleyan University where she double majored in German Studies and Theater and was awarded the Rachel Henderson Theater Prize in Directing.
-Her work is radically inclusive, fundamentally multi-voiced, oriented towards sparking dialogue and in direct conversation with the current American state of affairs. www.mirandahaymon.com
+Miranda Haymon (director/writer/producer) Miranda Haymon is a director and curator of performance originally from Boston.
+She is an artist in residence at Roundabout Theatre Company; previously as the 2017/18 Directing Fellow, currently the Artistic Development Associate.
+She was an Allen Lee Hughes Directing Fellow at Arena Stage, a member of the Lincoln Center Director's Lab, and received a 2018 Princess Grace Award/Honoraria in Theater.
+Miranda is a graduate of Wesleyan University where she double majored in German Studies and Theater and was awarded the Rachel Henderson Theater Prize in Directing. www.mirandahaymon.com

 Zack Lobel (Lighting Design) is a video and lighting designer currently studying Film and Performance Design at Wesleyan University.
 Recent credits include work at the New Ohio Theater, Ars Nova, and the Broadway Bound Theatre Festival.